merely-useful/py-rse/index.md

 -   A \gref{test framework}{test_framework} finds and runs tests written in a prescribed fashion and reports their results.
 -   Test \gref{coverage}{code_coverage} is the fraction of lines of code that are executed by a set of tests.
 -   \gref{Continuous integration}{continuous_integration} re-builds and/or re-tests software every time something changes.

+## Handling Errors

+-   Signal errors by \gref{raising exceptions}{raise_exception}.
+-   Use `try`/`except` blocks to \gref{catch}{catch_exception} and handle exceptions.
+-   Python organizes its standard exceptions in a hierarchy so that programs can catch and handle them selectively.
+-   "Throw low, catch high", i.e., raise exceptions immediately but handle them at a higher level.
+-   Write error messages that help users figure out what to do to fix the problem.
+-   Store error messages in a lookup table to ensure consistency.
+-   Use a \gref{logging framework}{logging_framework} instead of `print` statements to report program activity.
+-   Separate logging messages into `DEBUG`, `INFO`, `WARNING`, `ERROR`, and `CRITICAL` levels.
+-   Use `logging.basicConfig` to define basic logging parameters.

 ## Tracking Provenance